More Cappell-Shaneson spheres are standard: Introduction

 \section{Introduction}

 The smooth 4-dimensional Poincar\'e Conjecture, that every homotopy 4-sphere is diffeomorphic to the standard 4-sphere $S^4$, is perhaps the last of the great unsolved conjectures of classical manifold theory.
 It is widely believed to be false, largely because of the multitude of potential counterexamples.
 The best-known, and historically the most promising, family of potential counterexamples was constructed by Cappell and Shaneson in the 1970's \cite{CS}.
 These were indexed by an infinite family of matrices, together with a $\zed/2$ choice of a framing.
 The examples with the twisted choice of framing seemed the most intractable, hence, the most likely to be exotic $S^4$'s, especially since two of them were known to be double covers of exotic $\RP^4$'s \cite{CS2}.
 It took years of work with difficult Kirby calculus computations to show by the late 1980's that even the simplest of these was diffeomorphic to $S^4$ \cite{AK1}, \cite{AK2}, \cite{Sig0}.
-More Kirby calculus \cite{Sigm} yielded handle diagrams of an infinite family of such examples, published in 1991, but no further progress was made until recently (June 2009), when Akbulut \cite{A} found a simple proof that these diagrams all represent diffeomorphic manifolds, so they are $S^4$ by previous results.
+More Kirby calculus \cite{Sigm} yielded handle diagrams of an infinite family of such examples, published in 1991, but no further progress was made until June 2009, when Akbulut \cite{A} found a simple proof that these diagrams all represent diffeomorphic manifolds, so they are $S^4$ by previous results.
 In the present paper, we show that a strictly larger family is $S^4$.
-The work is still in progress, and may ultimately show that all Cappell-Shaneson homotopy spheres are $S^4$, suggesting the intriguing possibility that the smooth 4-dimensional Poincar\'e Conjecture may be true after all.
+Our method may ultimately show that all Cappell-Shaneson homotopy spheres are $S^4$, suggesting the intriguing possibility that the smooth 4-dimensional Poincar\'e Conjecture may be true after all.
 Our main technique is new, exploiting hidden symmetries of the original construction of Cappell and Shaneson.
+That construction exhibits their examples as being precisely those homotopy 4-spheres admitting 2-knots fibered by punctured 3-tori, with monodromy given by the associated matrix.
+For any 2-torus in the fiber, a multiplicity-1 logarithmic transformation can also be described as a change in the monodromy, but by finding a suitable vanishing cycle, we can sometimes show that the diffeomorphism type is unchanged.
+This gives a new relation among the matrices, preserving the associated diffeomorphism types.
 No Kirby calculus is used in this paper, and the argument only depends on it through the relatively simple proof that appeared in \cite{AK1} in 1979.

 As we will see, the Cappell-Shaneson homotopy 4-spheres are indexed by a $\zed/2$ framing choice and a conjugacy class of {\em Cappell-Shaneson matrices} $A\in SL(3,\zed)$, defined by the condition $\det(A-I)=1$.
 The most thoroughly studied subfamily is given by the matrices